Skip to main content

 FAQ

-How do I know if a neck lift might be considered?
+How do I know if a neck lift surgery might be considered?

 The appearance of the neck and area beneath the chin is influenced by genetics, skin quality, and fat distribution.
 Some people notice changes over time such as skin folds, prominence under the chin, or a lower position of tissues in this region.